Patchethium/Anthium/README.md

 This project is still in its very early stage, don't expect you'd find anything useful here for now.

-## Inferencing
+## Inference

-At this point this repostory only supports inferencing from pretrained models, I'll update the preprocessing and training part as soon as possible.
+At this point this repository only supports inference from pre-trained models, I'll update the preprocessing and training part as soon as possible.

 ### Clone this repo